Build an MLOps Pipeline

 Then, we can run the Kubespray playbook!
 Inside the ansible/k8s subdirectory:

-The following cell will run for a long time, and install Kubernetes on the three-node cluster.
+The following cell will run for a long time - potentially up to an hour! - and install Kubernetes on the three-node cluster.

 When it is finished the “PLAY RECAP” should indicate that none of the tasks failed.